laoqiren/excel-class/README.md

 **tip: the path of the excel file should be absolute path**

 ### readSheet(sheet)
-get the data of specify row
+get the data of specify sheet

 Read sheet by sheetName or sheetNumber, it will return json includes all data in the sheet.